occiware/OCCInterface/src/readings/PostDatas.md

-### Post on blog schema
+### Post on erocci's sample "blog" schema

-* Here is a simple POST which should create a blog entry, a blog entry and a user (you can test on malmo.lizenn) %{
+* Here is a simple POST which uses the sample OCCI extension provided by the erocci OCCI runtime.
+When you send it to an erocci server, it should create a blog entry, a blog entry and a user (you can test on malmo.lizenn) %{
   "text": "post",
   "post":
   [
     {
-        "adress": "/categories/blog",
+        "address": "/blog",
         "datas": {
           "kind":"example.org/occi/test#blog",
           "id": "6df690d2-3158-40c4-88fb-d1c41584d6e5"
         }
     },
     {
-        "adress": "/categories/user",
+        "address": "/user",
         "datas": {
+          "kind":"example.org/occi/test#user",
           "attributes": {
             "blog.user.email": "romain@gmail.com",
             "blog.user.name": "Romain"